irfanhakim-as/orked/README.md

 ### Configuration

+- All nodes are expected to have the same service user account username and sudo password (can be updated post-install)
 - All nodes must be given a unique [static IP address and hostname](#update-connection)
-- All nodes are expected to have the same service user account username and sudo password
 - The Login node must have [hostname resolution](#hostname-resolution) to all nodes in the cluster
 - Master nodes must have [hostname resolution](#hostname-resolution) to all Master nodes
 - Worker nodes must have [hostname resolution](#hostname-resolution) to the Primary Master node